threefoldtech/terraform-provider-grid/docs/resources/scheduler.md

 page_title: "grid_scheduler Resource - terraform-provider-grid"
 subcategory: ""
 description: |-
   Resource to dynamically assign resource requests to nodes.
+A user could specify their desired node configurations, and the scheduler searches the grid for eligible nodes.
 ---

 # grid_scheduler (Resource)

 Resource to dynamically assign resource requests to nodes.
+A user could specify their desired node configurations, and the scheduler searches the grid for eligible nodes.